 Finding and identifying 3C 273

-Given that this quasar is slightly brighter than magnitude +13, it’s a viable target for 15-cm (6-inch) telescopes and larger.
+Given that this quasar is slightly brighter than magnitude +13, it’s a viable target for a 15-cm (6-inch) telescope under dark skies.
 The easiest way to locate 3C 273 is with a computerised GoTo telescope, or an instrument equipped with digital setting circles.
 Its J2000 coordinates are α=12h 29.1m, δ=+02° 03′ (α=12h 30.1m, δ=+01° 57′, J2019.2).
 However, even if your computerised mount automatically takes you to the correct location 3C 273 is indistinguishable from faint foreground stars, so you still need a detailed finder chart like the one below (click here for a PDF version):Since it lies so close to the celestial equator, 3C 273 is equally visible from both the Northern and Southern Hemisphere.
-This quasar currently transits 38° above the southern horizon in the small hours of the morning for an observer in the heart of the British Isles, but by the end of March it transits close to midnight.
-Note that full Moon occurs on 21 March, so moonlight will be a problem from mid-month.
+The quasar currently transits 38° above the southern horizon in the small hours of the morning for an observer in the heart of the British Isles, but by the end of March it transits close to midnight.
+Evening skies will also be free from moonlight from the end of April into early May.

 Once you do home in on the correct spot to see this speck of light, take time to contemplate that 3C 273 is the extremely luminous core of an active galaxy powered by a supermassive black hole.
 It’s receding from us at 14.6 percent of the speed of light and lies 45 times farther away than the heart of the Virgo Cluster of galaxies.
 It may well be that 3C 273 is the most distant celestial object you’re ever likely to see with a modest aperture telescope.